domapic/contact-sensor-domapic-module/README.md

 ### Rest API

 When the server is started, you can browse to the provided Swagger interface to get all the info about the api resources.
-Apart of all api methods common to all [Domapic Services][domapic-service-url], the server provides one [_Domapic Ability_][domapic-service-abilities-url] for getting the state of the sendor, which generates one extra API resource:
+Apart of all api methods common to all [Domapic Services][domapic-service-url], the server provides one [_Domapic Ability_][domapic-service-abilities-url] for getting the state of the sensor, which generates one extra API resource:

 * `/api/abilities/contact-sensor/state` - Returns the current state of the sensor.